beberlei/context/README.md

         }
     }

-The form handling of the controller contains generic-reusable code:
+The form handling of the controller contains generic-reusable code for all forms in your application:

     <?php